-Since joining UAA for the 2007-08, Garlatz has helped the cross country program produce one NCAA champion, 28 All-American performances, 10 individual conference champions and 61 all-conference certificates.
-Additionally, the men’s team has earned six straight conference titles while the women’s team has notched five GNAC titles, placing second in 2014.
+Since joining UAA in 2007, Garlatz has helped the cross country program produce one NCAA champion, 28 All-American performances, 10 individual conference champions and 61 all-conference certificates.
+Additionally, the men’s team has earned six straight conference titles while the women’s team posted five straight from 2009-13.
 Both teams have qualified for the NCAAs every year since 2008.

 Garlatz was also honored in 2010 when he was named the U.S. Track & Field Cross Country Coaches Association West Region Assistant Coach of the Year.